IBM/rpg-genai-data/docs/pages/task/explain_subroutine.md

 Provide a short insight into the purpose of the code for the subroutine.
 This should focus on the business logic or functional role of the code.

 2. #### Global Components
-This section lists the global elements used by the subroutine, such as indicators.
+This section lists the global elements used by the subroutine, such as variables and files.

   ##### Indicators
   This section documents all indicators used for display/printer control, based on system conventions.